CodeAssociate/CA.Blocks.DataAccess/docs/getting-started/getting-started.md

 }
 ```
 Notes:
-1. You construct the instance of the DataAccess YourDataAccessClass
+1. You construct the instance of the DataAccess class `YourDataAccessClass`.
-2. You Call the method ReadSysObjectsOfType("U") The only methods you see are public ones from System.Object and the ReadSysObjectsOfType.
-This is by design the guts of the DataAccess class is **protected by default**.
-The Instance of the DataAccess can access the method, but the calling client only sees what is exposed.
-The calling code cannot call ExecuteToListOf
+2. You call the method `ReadSysObjectsOfType("U")`.
+The only methods you see are public ones from `System.Object` and the `ReadSysObjectsOfType`.
+This is by design: the guts of the DataAccess class is **protected by default**.
+The instance of the DataAccess can access the method, but the calling client only sees what is exposed.
+The calling code cannot call `Execute`.
 <p align="center">
     <img src="../_assets/ProtectedByDefaultExample.png" alt="ProtectedByDefault" />
 </p>
-3. The result of the execution is the filled IList of ExampleSysObjects objects.
-All Types have been converted from the SQL world into the .NET world.
+3. The result of the execution is the filled `IList<ExampleSysObjects>`.
+All types have been converted from the SQL world into the .NET world.
-4. Using the Result is like any other Class in .NET.
-In this case, we are dumping the result to the Test console:
+4. Using the result is like using any other class in .NET.
+In this case, we are dumping the result to the test console:

 The dump result
 ```